AriFordsham/GHCWiki/status/ghc-7.10.1.md

 # GHC plans for 7.10.1

-GHC 7.10.1 RC1 has been released.
-We're moving into stabilization and bug-fixing now.
+GHC 7.10.1 RC3 has been released.
+This is the final phase of the release.

 See [milestone:7.10.1](/trac/ghc/milestone/7.10.1) and [ Active tickets](https://ghc.haskell.org/trac/ghc/query?status=infoneeded&status=merge&status=new&status=patch&group=status&milestone=7.10.1) for more.